Meet our talented and dedicated administration team.

 Diane Greenberger, Executive Assistant to the Head of School, has been involved in Heilicher for several years as a parent, volunteer and part-time employee before taking on her current full-time role.
 Prior to spending several years at home with her two children, Diane was a Certified Microsoft Instructor and Project Manager for a local software training company.
 She also has an administrative background in several fields.
 Diane, her husband Martin and their children, Kalman and Lily (former and current Heilicher students), enjoy camping and family bikes rides.

-Trish Mintz, Assistant General Studies Director and Grade 5 Science Teacher, earned her B.S. in Education from the University of Minnesota and has been an educator for over 20 years.
+Trish Mintz, Assistant General Studies Director, earned her B.S. in Education from the University of Minnesota and has been an educator for over 20 years.
 Prior to joining the HMJDS faculty in 2014, Trish served as an elementary classroom teacher (grades 3-6), curriculum writer, and parent educator.
 In her recent role as the Early Childhood Center Director at Temple Israel, in addition to her programmatic and administrative contributions, Trish developed and presented numerous staff development workshops on topics including multiple intelligences, team building, and effective communication.
 When not at school, she enjoys reading, camping, skiing, and spending time with her family.

 N. Melegari (Mel) Newman, Office Administrator, earned her B.S. in Communication Arts with a Major in Theater & Dance and a Minor in Music from the University of Wisconsin-Superior.
 Mel came to Heilicher because she feels that facilitating the education of children (our future) is important and rewarding.
 Mel and her husband, Scott, have three children and have hosted several exchange students from Brazil and Germany.
 In her non-school time, she sings in the praise-and-worship band her husband leads, watches her children’s sporting events and travels.
 She highly values the cross-spiritual enlightenment she gains by working within this community.